Chapter 11 Haig 121224

 the plight of the average field commander.
 He had gained much of that

-knowledge while serving under a "crusty ole" Lieutenant General named
+knowledge while serving under that crusty old Lieutenant General, Ned

-Ned Almond.
-General Ned treated most of his field commanders like
+Almond.
+Ned treated most of his field commanders like "s__t".
+Witnessing

-with Haig's abundant common sense, it's easy to see that Haig was a
+common sense, it's easy to see that Haig was a well-rounded leader who

-well-rounded leader who could perform at a very high level wherever he
+could perform at a very high level wherever he landed.
+Ironically, this

 Here is one last observation, for the taking, about Haig.
 He was